moolen/harbor-sync/.github/PULL_REQUEST_TEMPLATE.md

  * https://github.com/moolen/harbor-sync/blob/master/docs/development.md

 Do the tests pass locally?
- * run: <make test-docker> to be sure that all tests pass
+ * run: <make docker-test> to be sure that all tests pass

 If this is a PR is a new feature please provide details and documentation about how to use it.